 Merlak and Kodric designed Bitstamp to be a legit financial institution like Lloyds or Santander.
 Global financial service providers are trusted by their customers because they follow a lot of rules and regulations.
 These rules help to keep customer funds safe.
-They also stop services using customer funds illegally.
+They also stop services from using customer funds illegally.

 When Bitstamp was launched in 2011, there were very few rules for crypto exchanges to follow.
 The founders of Bitstamp worked really hard to make their exchange legit.
 First, they moved some of their operations to London so the exchange would be closer to the financial center of Europe.
 Next, they looked for a place where Bitstamp could be properly regulated.
 Kodric and Merlak chose Luxembourg.

 In 2016, Bitstamp became the first fully licensed crypto exchange.
 Luxembourg is a member of the European Union.
 This means that if you are licensed in Luxembourg, then you are also licensed in all 28 states of the EU.
 This made Bitstamp one of the most powerful exchanges in Europe.

 Bitstamp now has links with financial institutions around the world.
 It has also created a model of how crypto exchange regulation will work in the future.

 Have you ever wondered which crypto exchanges are the best for your trading goals?See & compare TOP3 crypto exchanges side by side

 The Coinbase Story